Bruce Bawer: The Victims' Revolution

 Bawer's book The Victims' Revolution (2012) concerned the rise of identity studies in American universities.
 Identity studies, according to Bawer, reduce the human experience to ideologically charged jargon about power relationships among groups.
 Publishers Weekly said that while Bawer's "critique seldom engages seriously with the intellectual content of the field", his book was "a lively, cantankerous takedown of a juicy target" that scored "lots of entertaining points against the insufferable posturing and unreadable prose that pervades identity studies".
 Sohbab Ahmari, in The Wall Street Journal, praised the book for its exposure of relativism on campus, while Andrew Delbanco, in The New York Times Book Review, found Bawer's complaints outdated, arguing that universities, in Delbanco's view, are returning to traditional subjects.
 National Review's Jay Nordlinger, on the other hand, praised the book's "wonderfulness" and wrote: "I wish people would read The Victims' Revolution.
 I especially wish it of students and others in academia."

 Islam: Other writings and activities

 After moving to Europe, Bawer worked for a time as a columnist and translator for the website of Human Rights Service, an Oslo-based think tank focused on immigration and integration issues.
 He has also written for FrontPage Magazine websites, for City Journal, for the Gatestone Institute website, and on his blog.
 The New Quislings: How the International Left Used the Oslo Massacre to Silence Debate about Islam (2012) is an e-book by Bawer about the aftermath of the mass murders committed by Anders Behring Breivik on July 22, 2011.
-Bawer has been regarded as being part of the counter-jihad movement.
+Bawer and his authorship has been regarded as a central part of the counter-jihad movement.